ryanatkn/corpus-activity-streams/README.md

 ## todo

-- Make it more usable as a library
+- Make it more usable as a library.
   Right now, developer users must import individual TypeScript modules.
   It should be published in a more standard npm-friendly way and include the data as JSON.
 - Make it usable on smaller screens.
 Collapse columns to tabs, probably.